 The continued cooperation of Montana Resources and British Petroleum/Atlantic Richfield Company is greatly appreciated; while representatives of New Butte Mining continue to allow access to their properties for monitoring purposes.
 Special appreciation is extended to the property owners who allowed access to their property for the monitoring of the new alluvial monitoring wells: Gilman Construction, Continental Public Land Trust, Butte School District #1, and Race Track Volunteer Fire Department.

-Special recognition is given to Mike Kerschen, MBMG, for his dedication to monitoring and sampling tasks, and to Peggy Delaney, MBMG, for assisting with the preparation of this report.
+Special recognition is given to Peggy Delaney, MBMG, for assisting with the preparation of this report.

-Errors and omissions remain the authors' responsibility
+Errors and omissions remain the authors' responsibility.